 The preceding example declares a single plugin in the general descriptor, but it is possible to declare multiple plugins.
-List the declarations one after the other between $mysql_declare_plugin()$ and $mysql_declare_plugin_end$ , separated by commas.
+List the declarations one after the other between mysql\declare\plugin() and mysql\declare\plugin\end, separated by commas.

-MySQL server plugins can be written in C or C++ (or another language that can use C calling conventions).
-If you write a C++ plugin, one C++ feature that you should not use is nonconstant variables to initialize global structures.
+MySQL server plugins must be compiled as C++ code.
+One C++ feature that you should not use is nonconstant variables to initialize global structures.
 Members of structures such as the st\mysql\plugin structure should be initialized only with constant variables.
 The simple\parser descriptor shown earlier is permissible in a C++ plugin because it satisfies that requirement: